Jacob-Griffin/TelephonePictionaryStencilVue/README.md

 All other folders are boilerplate and project setup for the turborepo

 ## Current State
-Vue: The app has a home menu that links to a fully functional lobby via host and join.
+The app has a home menu that links to a fully functional lobby via host and join.
 The game page exists and has complete functionality.
 The review page exists and can view all data in a given game.
 Styles and Themes are fully implemented.
 Logo exists, might need adjusting

 I would hesitantly consider this an MVP for the project.